 Texts in Conversation

-The birth of Jesus in Luke 2 includes language that is similar to the Aramaic translation of Isaiah 6 in Targum Jonathan.
-This suggests that the language in Luke was influenced by an Aramaic tradition later preserved in the Targum.
+The birth of Jesus in Luke 2 includes language similar to the Aramaic translation of Isaiah 6 in Targum Jonathan.
+The language in Luke was likely influenced by an Aramaic tradition later preserved in the Targum.

 Share: